drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 ---

-Using Youtube to automate the subs2srs workflow
+Using Youtube to automatically turn a video transcript into a synced sub-title file

 Say I have a video or audio recording, and a transcript, but no time code information.
 To make audio sentence cards for Anki, I would normally have to break out each sentence in Audacity, and then cut-and-paste everything into Anki by hand.
 This is *very* time-consuming (but can result in some excellent Anki cards).
 But I can use a Youtube-to-Keepsubs workflow to automatically generate a time-coded subtitle file.
 Then I can use subs2srs to automatically create audio sentence cards from my original source.